armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-8.md

 ### Required Halyard version

-Armory Spinnaker 2.19.x requires Armory Halyard 1.8.3 or later.
+Armory 2.19.x requires Armory extended Halyard 1.8.3 or later.

 ### HTTP sessions for Gate
-Armory Spinnaker 2.19.x includes an upgrade to the Spring Boot dependency.
+Armory 2.19.x includes an upgrade to the Spring Boot dependency.
 This requires you to flush all the Gate sessions for your Spinnaker deployment.
 For more information, see [Flushing Gate Sessions](https://kb.armory.io/admin/flush-gate-sessions/).

 ### Scheduled Removal of Kubernetes V1 Provider
 The Kubernetes V1 provider will be removed in Spinnaker 1.21.
 Please see the [RFC](https://github.com/spinnaker/governance/blob/master/rfc/eol_kubernetes_v1.md) for more details.